hbowie/softdevbigideas/ideas/Developers Are Not Interchangeable.md

 When considering these differences, it's good to be familiar with the <a href="https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition" target="ref">Dreyfus Model of Skill Acquisition</a>, since experts often behave very differently than beginners when it comes to their tolerance/need for rigid rules.
 For more on this topic, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/the-dreyfus-model-of-skill-acquisition.html" target="ref">The Dreyfus Model of Skill Acquisition</a>.&rdquo; Also see "[The Seven Stages of Expertise in Software Engineering][page-jones-1998]," by Meilir Page-Jones.

 It's also good to consider these differences when forming a team.
-You generally will want a good mix of skills and experience, and you will want teammates who can work together.
+You generally will want a good mix of skills and experience, and you will want teammates who can work well together.

 And, of course, you need to maintain certain minimum requirements for your organization.
 You need people who are [smart, who get things done][spolsky-2007], who enjoy learning, and who interact constructively with customers, management and teammates.
 I don't mean to imply that these sorts of people are hard to find.
 Most of the people I've worked with in my career fit this description on a good day, and almost everyone I've known (myself included) fails to meet one or more of these standards on a bad day.
 And certainly all of us have room for development in these areas, and do indeed develop in positive ways over time.